-Building an online presence starts in a fairly straightforward manner: Simply create a website and purchase a domain name.
+Building an online presence starts in a fairly straightforward manner: Simply decide how to make a website and purchase a domain name.
 Things get more complicated once you look into growing your site.

 As you may know, a domain is the section of a URL that identifies a website.
-Typically, the entire infrastructure of a site lives under a domain and a TLD.
+Typically, the entire infrastructure of a site lives under a domain and a top-level domain (TLD).
 However, there are circumstances in which a website section becomes so expansive that it affects your user experience and site performance.
 In those cases, subdomains can come in handy.

 This article will explain what a subdomain is, discuss subdomain examples and teach you how to create a subdomain on your own.